grantcooksey/circuit-blog/posts/first-oscillator.md

 ![Oscillator](/images/first-oscillator.jpg "An Oscillator")

 Probably the first circuit I tried to solder together.
-An astable oscillator that was so astable the timing was all other the place!
+An astable oscillator that was so astable the timing was all over the place!